 (2) Lessons to learn in, brush up, and utilize the English language

-Not only English lessons but also lessons of other subjects may be given in English.
-Learning materials include English broadcasts, English newspapers, contents of webpages, and so on.
+English lessons are given in English by ALTs and JTEs.
+Learning materials include not only English textbooks, but also English broadcasts, English newspapers, contents of webpages, and so on.